(for veterinary information only)

 Diphenhydramine should not be used with additional tranquilizing medications.

-The side effects of dry mouth, increased heart rate, and difficulty urinating are more likely when diphenhydramine is used in conjunction with a tricyclic antidepressant (such as clomipramine).
+The side effects of dry mouth, increased heart rate, and difficulty urinating are more likely when diphenhydramine is used in conjunction with a tricyclic antidepressant (such as clomipramine) or with an MAO inhibitor such as selegiline.

 CONCERNS AND CAUTIONS